 To promote the use of the new platform the government has announced a 1/3 reduction in VAT return times (20 days instead of 40 or 60) for its users and has exempted its users from having to declare the JPK_FA file.

-Still not ratified by the council of ministers, below we will detail the most relevant characteristics about the new Polish electronic invoicing system.
+Below we detail the most relevant characteristics about the new Polish electronic invoicing system.